 Even more serious than a Class A is a charge of aggravated first-degree murder, which could potentially carry the death penalty.

 In addition to these three basic felony classes, Washington also assigns a “seriousness” level to each alleged crime.
 There is a total of 15 levels, ranging from Level I to Level XV.
-Every level has its own sentencing guidelines.
-The judge may also consider other factors, such as the defendant’s mental health and age.
+Each level has its own sentencing guidelines.
+The judge can also consider other factors, including the defendant’s mental health and age.

 Is There a Statute of Limitations?

 Most crimes have a statute of limitations.
-After the statute of limitations expires, the state can no longer prosecute the case.
-The timeframe usually begins on the date when the alleged crime occurs (with the exception of some sexual assault/rape cases, which have slightly different timeframes depending upon factors such as the victim’s age at the time of the event or the date when DNA testing conclusively points to a specific suspect.)
+After the expiration of the statute of limitations, the state can’t prosecute the case any longer.
+The time frame typically starts on the date when the alleged crime happens (with the exception of some sexual assault/rape cases, which have slightly different timeframes depending upon factors such as the victim’s age at the time of the event or the date when DNA testing conclusively points to a specific suspect.)

 The statute of limitations depends upon the nature of the criminal act too.

-For cases involving murder, homicide by abuse, vehicular homicide, arson resulting in death, hit and run resulting in death or vehicular assault resulting in death, there is no statute of limitations.
+For cases involving murder, homicide by abuse, vehicular homicide, arson resulting in death, vehicular assault resulting in death, hit and run resulting in death, there is no statute of limitations.
 This means that the case could be prosecuted today or 50 years from now.

 Many serious offenses, including some forms of rape and arson (not resulting in death), have a ten-year statute of limitations.